Pre-Departure Course and Post-Return Course

-Students accepted for participation in the program are required to participate in orientation sessions prior to departure.
-Orientation will prepare the students for the cross-cultural experience and may include readings, films, lectures, discussions with former participants, and information related to health and diet.
-Students receive 1 semester hour credit for the orientation after successfully completing the program.
+Students accepted for participation in the program are required to participate in the Cross-Cultural Explorations I course prior to departure.
+CCEI will prepare the students for the cross-cultural experience and will include readings, lectures, and discussions with faculty and former participants of the program.
+Upon returning to campus, students will participate in Cross-Cultural Explorations II, a 7-week course that will guide them in processing, analyzing and building upon their off-campus experience.

 The program will cost the same as one semester of on-campus charges.
 The program covers academic and educational costs, and includes field excursions and other group activities as well as room and board while on the academic portion of the program.
 A deposit of $350 is required after acceptance into the program, which is a part of the total cost.
 Students on financial aid may apply their aid to one Earlham or GLCA-recognized off-campus program during their college career.